Adam Silas Miller

 I've been helping people make records, from rock to orchestral, and from rap to country, since 2007.
 With undergraduate & technical degrees in audio, an apprenticeship in one of Nashville's finest studios, and years as a staff engineer in a pro facility, I have the experience and professionalism your project deserves. email@example.com

 Recording: I excel at capturing world class recordings at the source.
-Whether you’re looking to record a live band and overdub instruments/voices or track a major ensemble, I can accommodate you.
-I have two partnered facilities located in Cincinnati, OH, with additional options in Columbus, OH.
+Whether you’re looking to record a live band and overdub instruments/voices or track a major ensemble, I can accommodate you through my partnerships with professional studios in Columbus and Cincinnati.
 Let me know your location and needs and we’ll make it happen!

 Editing: Editing requires specialized tools (and ears).
 If you’ve recorded your tracks and they sound great, except for an out of tune vocal line or an off-tempo drum hit, that’s fine!
 My years of experience tuning vocals and improving instrument sounds through quantizing, sampling and re-amping can help you clean your tracks in no time!